kurpenok/ds_from_scratch/README.md

-# Data Science from scratch
+# Data Science from Scratch